Hairdressing and barbering industry regulatory review

 Over the past few years, hairdressers and barbers have approached the Ministry of Health and MBIE and have met with the Ministry for Regulation asking for reform.

-Business New Zealand’s report on reducing compliance in small business called the industry regulations outdated and costly and highlighted inflexible regulatory support for hairdressers and barbers.
+Business New Zealand’s report on reducing compliance in small business called the industry regulations outdated and costly and highlighted inflexible regulatory compliance for hairdressers and barbers.

-The review will make sure there is good reason to regulate hairdressing and barbering and make recommendations for changes to the current requirements.
+The review looked at whether there was good reason to regulate hairdressing and barbering and made recommendations for changes to the current requirements.

-The Ministry for Regulation is leading the review, working closely with the Ministry of Health.
-It is the Ministry for Regulation’s third review – the others are into early childhood education and agricultural and horticultural product regulations.
+The Ministry for Regulation led the review, working closely with the Ministry of Health.
+It was the Ministry for Regulation’s third review – the others are into early childhood education and agricultural and horticultural product regulations.

 Scope of the review